 The British Council is committed to a policy of equal opportunity.
 Our policy aims to ensure that no job applicant or employee receives less favourable treatment on the grounds of sex, marital status, race, colour, creed, ethnic origin, sexual orientation, age or disability.

-British Council has a fundamental duty of care towards all children we engage with including a duty to protect them from abuse (Abuse falls into four categories: physical abuse, sexual abuse, emotional abuse and neglect).
-In the context of our work, child protection therefore means putting in all reasonable measures in our activity planning and work practices to protect children engaging in British Council activities from abuse.
-We believe in establishing a child safe environment one that has a careful and thorough staff selection process, child friendly policies, clear guidelines and management systems in place.
+British Council has a fundamental duty of care towards all children we engage with including a duty to protect them from abuse (Abuse falls into four categories: physical abuse, sexual abuse, emotional abuse, and neglect).
+In the context of our work, child protection, therefore, means putting in all reasonable measures in our activity planning and work practices to protect children engaging in British Council activities from abuse.
+We believe in establishing a child-safe environment that has a careful and thorough staff selection process, child-friendly policies, clear guidelines, and management systems in place.